-Chris Marchand (pronounced mar-shan) is a music pastor and priest at Epiphany Church in Peoria, Illinois, serving in the Anglican Church of North America.
-He holds a Master of Theological Studies and a Master of Arts in Music Ministry from Garrett Evangelical Theological Seminary.
+Chris Marchand (pronounced mar-shan) is a music pastor and priest within the Anglican Church in North America (ACNA), living in Peoria, Illinois.
+He holds a Master of Theological Studies and a Master of Arts in Music Ministry from Garrett Evangelical Theological Seminary, and was trained as a hospital chaplain in a residency program at Saint Francis Hospital.
 A former headmaster and teacher at Aletheia Classical Christian School, he has taught humanities, history, science, and government courses.
 He is married to Elisa and they have four children.
-The author of Celebrating the 12 Days of Christmas: a guide for churches and families and producer of the blog/podcast PostConsumer Reports, he loves discussing anything related literature, film, music, art, and tennis.
+The author of Celebrating the 12 Days of Christmas: a guide for churches and families, he also produces podcasts, composes music, and loves to discuss anything related the arts and his favorite sport tennis.